dustinpfister/canvas-examples/forpost/canvas-example-hyper-casual-space-shooter/features.md

 * add a game.startTime value that will be the date at which the 'player' has started to play the game

 <!-- WARP -->
-## 0.x.0 - warp to home
-## 0.x.0 - warp to any point for a cost in energy or money

 <!-- UPGRADE SYSTEM -->
 ## 0.x.0 - log4 per method